strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Click [here] to start the OAuth 2.0 Authorization Grant flow.
 ```

-Click "here".
+Click the "here" link.
 You should see:

 ```
 Log in